Chapter 8:

 "Graduated, at fifteen?
 Amazing.
 What kinds of things did you learn about?"

-"A good selection of topics to study.
-Are those the kinds of jobs that would interest you in the future?"
+"Interesting subjects.
+Those the kinds of things that would interest you in the future?"

-Zephyr gave a thoughtful hum.
-"I can't say I'll be able to offer much in terms of helping, but at the very least, I can provide you with a roof and food while you think."
+"I see.
+Well, can't say I'll be able to help much with that, but at the very least, you'll have a roof over your head and food while you think."

-She wasn't sure how to respond, so she focused on the dishes instead.
-It still felt strange to have a grown man aside from her father treat her like this, especially since she barely knew him.
+"…" Her mind blanked for a response, so she focused on the dishes instead.
+It still felt strange for a grown man aside from her father to accommodate her this much.

-"Alright.
-I'll be in the workshop now.
-There was another special project I was working on earlier—a commission of sorts.
-I'll hopefully be finishing that up today.
-Feel free to do whatever you want in the meantime."
+"Alright then~ There's another project I was working on earlier—a commission of sorts.
+I'll be trying to finish that up today, so feel free to do whatever else you want in the meantime."

-Audra tried thinking about what she wanted to do before eyeing the hallway to the workshop.
+Audra tried thinking about what she wanted before eyeing the hallway to the workshop.

 "Don't see why not.
 As long as you don't touch anything dangerous, that is."